19 The Casselberry Event

 Eva beamed with delight.
 Two Shire horses, sixteen hands tall, dark with a shining mane and tail, were ready.
 These were working draft horses, known for their strength and beauty.
 The Shires had long, feathering white hair below their knees and hocks.

-She came over and patted the horse.
+She came over and patted the horses.
 “I chose the Shires for the same reason you wear your dress.”

 “You didn’t make me wait,” said Eva with a slight bow.

-Eva investigated the carriage and saw someone sitting.
+Eva investigated the carriage and saw someone sitting inside.
 She turned to Dali with a questioning look.
 “I’ve asked someone from Tuva to go with you to Neardore.
 Her name is Gira.
 She’ll keep you company and make the time pass faster.”

-Wavering, unsure if she should go, Eva whispered to Dali.
-“What if Graybard is right, and I’m putting myself in danger?”
+Eva suddenly felt unsure, questioning her decision to go.
+She whispered to Dali, “What if Graybard is right, and I’m putting myself in danger?”

 “There is no doubt going to Casselberry is dangerous.
-Never be alone, while you are there, and keep Gira by your side.
+Never be alone while you are there.
+Have Gira stay by your side.
 Be unpredictable and keep Luka off balance, as Graybard told you once.”

 With one last hug, Eva entered the carriage.
-She greeted Gira, who sat with her back to the horses.
+She greeted Gira, who sat with her back to the horses, dressed in simple garments.
 Her traveling companion had light, shoulder-length hair, brown eyes, and a soft complexion.
-Gira also dressed in the tradition of a farming community.
+Eva could see her excitement through her bright eyes and a wide grin.

 Dali looked in for a moment.
 “Eva, my son, and I are coming to stay in the city.
-Someone will take my duties at the pub.
+Someone will take over my duties at the pub in Tuva.
 I’ll be here by the time you return.”

 Eva smiled and nodded her head.
 “Until we return.”